-1The original classifications were Jarib (independent), Jajo (self-help), and Gicho (basic) villages.
+3The original classifications were Jarib (independent), Jajo (self-help), and Gicho (basic) villages.
 Following Yang (2019), I replaced these labels with A, B, and C respectively.

-Second, homogeneous villages provided more public goods to exploit opportunities created by the new bridge.
-Village and farm roads were neither paved nor wide enough to accommodate modern vehicles like tillers.
+Second, homogeneous villages provided more public goods to exploit opportunities created by the new bridge than heterogeneous villages.
+When the bridge was initially constructed, village and farm roads were neither paved nor wide enough to accommodate modern vehicles like tillers.
 Figure A.2 shows a picture of a typical rural village in 1973 and a picture of a tiller in the same year.
 When given the authority to allocate resources, the leaders from homogeneous villages chose to invest in road infrastructure.
 They were also able to garner more support from the villagers, as shown in the number of project participants per household.
-Consequently, these villages spent more years with the "A" grade status than heterogeneous villages.
+Consequently, the homogeneous villages spent more years with the "A" grade status than heterogeneous villages.
 These findings are consistent with the fact that homogeneous villages held more village meetings, and more people showed up to them, albeit primarily men.
-Finally, I find that heterogeneous villages do catch up, consistent with spillovers or demonstration effects.
+Finally, I find that heterogeneous villages did catch up, consistent with spillovers or demonstration effects.

 The results are robust to various geographic, pre-bridge village characteristics and villagelevel controls.
 The baseline set of covariates includes controls for geographic and pre-bridge village characteristics such as population, the share of agricultural households, the age of village leaders, the share of modified roofs, the number of schools, car accessibility, access to water, total land area, rice output, and a dummy for whether a village has a stream and a dummy for villages with mountains.
-I also present results with township-time fixed effects for additional flexibility (each township has about 25 villages under its jurisdiction).
+I also present results with township-time fixed effects for additional flexibility.